MidnattLantern/hidoc/README.md

 (screenshot image of create-demo)
 - This feature satisfies the "create project" user story.
 - AxiosReq communicate with the API, allowing the user to make changes to the API.
-- The image input is manditory, the other fields are optional.
+- The image input is mandatory, the other fields are optional.
-- An empty title will show a icon instead.
+- An empty title will show an icon instead.
 - An empty description will show "created by user" instead.
 - Location: `src > pages > projects`.

 Watch project:
 ---
-(screenshot image of watchproject-demo)
+(screenshot image of watch project demo)
 - This feature satisfies the "watch project" user story.
-- This feature reuse the Browse component, only showing projects the user is watching.
+- This feature reuses the Browse component, only showing projects the user is watching.
-- If the user isn't watching any projects, a message appear, like the image above.
+- If the user isn't watching any projects, a message appears, like the image above.

 Sign out:
 ---